kitlang/kit/README.md

 * Metaprogramming via a typed term rewriting system; use rules to transform arbitrary expressions at compile time based on their type information.

-* A simple but powerful build tool, written in Kit: manage your project via a simple YAML configuration file and `kit build`, `kit test`, or `kit run`. (coming soon...)
+* Modules/imports and a simple but powerful build tool, written in Kit: manage your project via a simple YAML configuration file and `kit build`, `kit test`, or `kit run`. (coming soon...)

 Kit also has seamless interoperability with existing C libraries; you can call C functions from Kit or Kit functions from C by directly including header files; no bindings or wrappers are required.